pentandra/lifepreserver/content/blog/freedom-and-open-access/index.markdown

 Research is messy.
 Sometimes it just doesn't fit very well in a four page research paper.
-While there are some excellent examples of the use of wikis in research dissemination, such as [Scholarpedia](http://www.scholarpedia.org/), wikis are still based on the research paper model.
+While there are some excellent examples of the use of wikis in research dissemination, such as [Scholarpedia](http://www.scholarpedia.org/) or [Wikiversity](http://en.wikiversity.org/), wikis are still based on the research paper model.
 Collaboration occurs only during the writing of the paper, and not during the whole research process.

 Our approach is to build software around the
 [unit of research](/research/process/#unit).
 This gives research a natural